 Address: 94 Hanover Street, Edinburgh EH2 1DR

 Fourthly, we suggest you to try the leaning tower of haggis, neeps and tatties from the Whiski Bar and Restaurant (119 High Street).
 Also situated on the Royal Mile, this award-winning institution has a welcoming atmosphere and wows tourists seven days a week not only with exquisite food but also with live music from 10 p.m.
 The haggis is original Macsween, served with a typical whisky sauce and can be ordered as a vegetarian version as well.

 Finally, for visitors with a limited budget, we have something up our sleeve.
 MUMS Great Comfort Food (4A Forrest Road), which has long been serving hearty meals to Edinburgh students, under their slogan “top nosh at half the cost”.
 And that is what you get – amazing food at amazing prices.
 The haggis (also available as vegetarian) is something we particularly recommend if you just feel like having a filling meal cooked up by your maw (Scottish for ‘mum’).

 Address: 4A Forrest Road, Edinburgh EH1 2QN

 Extra tip: If you want to dive into the Scottish culture a little deeper, try an Irn-Bru with your haggis, neeps and tatties.
-It is a terrifyingly orange fizzy drink nobody else but the Scottish adores.
-It tastes like a mix of cough medicine and sugar syrup, but has to be tried.
-And don’t be surprised if you get the Scottish nationality handed on a silver plate if you indeed like the drink.
+The bright orange fizzy drink has an incredibly sweet flavour to it (it used to be even sweeter, but we won’t go there) and has to be tried.
+Make sure you look out for the orange and blue cans which represent Scottish nationality on your visit.

 Planning a city break in the Scottish capital?
 Our central serviced apartments offer the perfect retreat after a day out exploring Edinburgh.
 Book now.